 - Chapter 3.0 Common Office Features

 - The application you would like to start next, such as

 - Chapter 6.0 Microsoft PowerPoint

-Some schools start with because it is easier for students to learn and builds a foundation for the other applications, while others use PowerPoint as the last application because they will go through it faster.
+Some schools start with Chapter 4.0 Microsoft Word because it is easier for students to learn and builds a foundation for the other applications, while others use PowerPoint as the last application because they will go through it faster.

 Build your syllabus

 - Download the Lesson Plans as a Word document found under the Teaching Aids.
 This document can be used as a starting point for your syllabus and revised to fit your needs.